This document demonstrates how Spheres should be documented, using a LAML SchemeDoc subset.

 - The documentation comment character is only recognized in the first line of a comment block (and next to a semicolon).
 Documentation comment characters located other places within a comment count as normal characters.

 These are the types (hierarchy) of documentation comments:

 - Comments marked with a single documentation comment character (!) are used as comments of define forms.
 You can either place the comment before the define form or after the name/signature of the define form.

 - Comments marked with two documentation comment characters (!!) are used for text sections between documented forms.
 The first sentence (separated with '.' and a space) is taken as the title of the section.

 - Comments marked with three documentation comment character (!!!) are used as the introduction to a documentation document.
 There should, as such, only be one documentation abstraction comment in a Scheme file.
 The documentation abstraction comment should be the first part of Scheme source file.

-Support for Python 2.5 has turned off.
-Please refer to https://goo.gl/aESk5L for more informatio
+Python 2.5 is no longer available.
+Please refer to https://goo.gl/aESk5L for more information